neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 configuration sources are queried for additional configuration options.
 Definitions found at these sources are added to the base configuration in the following order:

-* If they exist, the *<PackageName>/Configuration/Objects.\** will be included.
+* If they exist, the *<PackageName>/Configuration/Objects.yaml* will be included.
+* Additional configuration defined in the global *Configuration/Objects.yaml* directory is applied.
-* Additional configuration defined in the global *Configuration/* directory is applied.
+* Additional configuration defined in the global *Configuration/<ApplicationScope>/Objects.yaml* directory is applied.

 Currently there are three important situations in which you want to configure objects: